NethermindEth/hardhat-warp/README.md

 yarn add @typechain/hardhat
 ```

-Next you will need `starknet-devnet`; configure a virtual environment using `python3.9`:
+Next you will need `starknet-devnet`; configure a python virtual environment with `python3.9`:

 ```
 python3.9 -m venv venv